shomatan/wordpress-docker-template/README.md

 The main theme and the root directory are synchronized.

 ## Features
-- You don't have to install nginx and php, mysql.
+- You don't have to install Nginx and PHP, MySQL.

 ## Requirements
 - Docker